 When I started doing my own research, I found Sushannah on the following census records --

-- 1850 :: 8-year-old Susan Holland is living in Franklin County, Alabama with her parents, Edward & Mary A. M. Holland
+- 1850 :: 8-year-old Susan Holland is enumerated in Franklin County, Alabama with her parents, Edward & Mary A. M. Holland

-- 1860 :: 18-year-old Susan Cain is living in Marion County, Alabama with her husband, Isaac Cain
+- 1860 :: 18-year-old Susan Cain is enumerated in Marion County, Alabama with her husband, Isaac Cain

-- 1900 :: have not been able to locate Sushannah -- although family tradition says she came to Texas with her married daughter ca. 1896, she is NOT enumerated in Texas with either of her children and not enumerated in Alabama with her widowed mother or with any of her sisters
+- 1900 :: have not been able to locate Sushannah . . . she is NOT enumerated in Texas with either of her children and not enumerated in Alabama with her widowed mother or with any of her sisters . . . but family tradition says she came to Texas with her married daughter ca. 1896 . . .

-- 1910 :: have not been able to locate Sushannah -- not in Texas with either of her children
+- 1910 :: have not been able to locate Sushannah . . . not enumerated in Texas with either of her children

-- 1920 :: have not been able to locate Sushannah -- not in Texas with either of her children
+- 1920 :: have not been able to locate Sushannah . . . not enumerated in Texas with either of her children

-- 1930 :: 88-year-old Susin Cain is listed in the household of her married daughter in Lee County, Texas
+- 1930 :: 88-year-old Susin Cain is enumerated in the household of her married daughter in Lee County, Texas

-HOWEVER, "their" daughter, Mary Susan (CAIN) Pounders, was allegedly born 30 September 1873 in Franklin County, Alabama ~~ c. eight years after Susannah supposedly said that Isaac died, and more than 10 years after the death of the "Isaack Cain" at Vicksburg . . .
-I found Mary Susan on every census record beginning in 1880, and they all support the ca. 1873 date of birth.
+HOWEVER . . .
+IF this is Susannah's husband, "their" daughter, Mary Susan (CAIN) Pounders, was allegedly born 30 September 1873 in Franklin County, Alabama . . . about eight years after this Isaac is said to have died . . . and more than ten years after the death of the "Isaack Cain" at Vicksburg . . .
+I found Mary Susan on every census record beginning in 1880 . . . and they all support the ca. 1873 date of birth . . .